JetBrains/lincheck/docs/topics/introduction.md

    dependencies {
        // Lincheck dependency
        testImplementation "org.jetbrains.kotlinx:lincheck:2.14.1"
-       // This dependency will allow you to work with kotlin.test and JUnit testImplementation "junit:junit:4.13"
+       // This dependency allows you to work with kotlin.test and JUnit testImplementation "junit:junit:4.13"
    }
    ```
    </tab>
    </tabs>

-## Write a Lincheck test
+## Write and run the test

 1. In the `src/test/kotlin` directory, create a `BasicCounterTest.kt` file and add the following code: